mikelove/alpine/README.md

 <http://bioconductor.org/packages/alpine>

+New feature requests can be submitted as [Issues](https://github.com/mikelove/alpine/issues) here on GitHub

-And support questions should be posted to:
+Bug reports and any other support questions should be posted to:

 <http://support.bioconductor.org>